-Removal of the machine is basically a reversal of the attachment procedure.
+Subsequent removal of the machine is basically a reversal of the attachment procedure.
 When parking the machine for removal or storage always select a firm level site in a safe location that will also allow for ease of future attachment.
 The arms should be fully folded into the machine and centrally positioned to give maximum stability and balance to the unit prior to removal.
-Once removed the machine should be placed into its lowest position on the legs - refer to horizontal adjustment and height section for operation of the stand leg jacks.
+Once removed the machine should be parked on the stand legs - refer to horizontal adjustment and height section for operation of the stand leg jacks.
 Ensure the machine is left level and secure at all times, if necessary use suitable props or blocks for added support.